 An executive with a long history in the health plan industry explained that health care is an isolated industry that hasn’t looked enough to other sectors to help solve some of its most challenging problems.
 She noted that unsustainable costs and consumer demand are slowly changing that, and the willingness of health care stakeholders to look beyond their own walls can help the health industry address the drivers of health.

 By 2040, the health care system we know today will be transformed.
-We will be more focused on health than health care.
-We will identify disease earlier, proactively intervene, and ensure consumers have a more active role in their health and well-being.
-Virtual health plays a major role in the future of health, and health care stakeholders likely need to adopt new business models to set themselves up to succeed.
-Based on our research, health care organizations should consider the following:
+We will be more focussed on health than health care.
+We will identify disease earlier, proactively intervene and ensure consumers have a more active role in their health and well-being.
+Virtual health plays a major role in the future of health and health care stakeholders likely need to adopt new business models to set themselves up to succeed.
+Based on our research, health care organisations should consider the following:

 The life sciences and health care landscape, at your fingertips: The Deloitte Center for Health Solutions is the source for fresh perspectives in health care.
 We look deeper at the biggest industry issues, providing cutting-edge research to give you the insights you need to see things differently.